 This view mixes hosts & services to have a unified interface and way to manage events.

-The event list is a condensed and efficient view of all alerts or resource status monitored by Centreon.
+The event list is a condensed and efficient view of all alerts and of the status of all resources monitored by Centreon.

-It's possible to add, remove and sort by the column of your choice.
+You can add or remove columns, and sort by the column of your choice.

 Take actions on events

 When one or more alerts are visible, you may need to acknowledge them to tell your team that the problem is handled.
 You can do that in two ways:

 - By directly acknowledging the line: an Acknowledge button appears on mouseover

 - By selecting multiple lines and clicking on the Acknowledge button above the table.